fengalin/raspdac-on-osmc/README.md

 sudo make install
 ```

-I stripped the configuration and adapted it to use the LCD via the GPIO.
+I stripped the configuration and adapted it to use the display via the GPIO.
 I also wrote a systemd unit in order to start the daemon automatically.
 Install the scripts and the systemd unit:
 ``` bash